sleepingmonk/calvint/src/pages/blog/79-impala/index.md

 Looking back, I have no idea how any of us survived, but something always came along.
 Well, some of us didn't survive.
 Some of us got real, actual jobs!
 ICK!
 But that's a sad story for another time.

-We spent the last summer that Calgary was a kind of cool, busking at Prince's Island Park, behind the Hard Rock Cafe. - Calgary had a Hard Rock once!
+We spent the last summer that Calgary was kind of cool, busking at Prince's Island Park, behind the Hard Rock Cafe. - Calgary had a Hard Rock once!
 Then it was a daycare, then they knocked it down. - When the Stampede came we moved to 8th Ave and Olympic Plaza to be closer to the tourists and the action.
 We performed magic, juggling, thrilling escapes - but the thing that was sure to capture hearts and dollars was balloon sculpting.

 I'm not talking about lame wiener dogs here, I mean lions, and tigers, and bears, oh my!
 Monkeys climbing trees to fetch a coconut, or how about a teddy bear juggling three balls while riding a unicycle!
 I suggested one of us dress up and <u>be</u> a teddy bear, twisting a teddy bear juggling three balls while riding a unicycle, while riding a unicycle.
 Our unicycle was stolen before anyone got good enough to pull it off.